 In-text citations allow you to let the reader know the name of the person you are citing and where you are citing it from.
 This can typically be done by including the author’s last name and page number of the quote in parentheses after the information you are citing.

-The tabbed box below provides guidelines and examples for specific in-text citations.
+This tabbed box provides guidelines and examples for specific in-text citations.

 “Branding and privatization turn out to work in tandem” (Barber 200).